 Unknowns and harsh realities often come with buyouts.
 Buyers might tote around the grand idea of “synergies.”
 It’s the happy, business word for layoffs.
+So far, this hasn’t happened on a large scale with Cooper.
+In case that changes, I do want you to be prepared.

 I’m not saying that you are doomed to be fired.
 In fact, you might flourish in the new environment with new management!
 What I am saying, however, is that if the time comes, you need to be prepared to dive off the sinking ship and find calmer waters.
 The key word here is prepared.